ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

 {{% note %}}

 At the time of this writing, this deploys a beta version (0.9.0-beta.5) of the nginx-ingress controller.
-The 0.9.x release of the ingress controller is necessary in order to work well with ExternalDNS.
+The 0.9.x release of the ingress controller is necessary in order to work with ExternalDNS.

 {{% /note %}}